FREE Case Review (866) 588-0600

 If you are a candidate for knee replacement surgery but are concerned about the risks, there are several alternatives you may want to talk to your doctor about:

 • Physical therapy — Knee problems typically make the knee joint painful and stiff.
-Consulting with a physical therapist can increase strength of the muscles supporting the knee and reduce pain by using ice and heat, electrical nerve stimulation, and other therapies.
+Consulting with a physical therapist can increase the strength of the muscles supporting the knee and reduce pain by using ice and heat, electrical nerve stimulation, and other therapies.

 • Medications — There are numerous prescription and over-the-counter (OTC) non-steroidal anti-inflammatory medications (NSAIDs) that can be effective in reducing the pain, swelling and stiffness caused by knee problems.